 The Otto Group has always fully complied with its contractual and legal payment obligations.
 Throughout our collaboration, we have also consistently advocated for fair and safe working conditions for employees.

-We therefore reject the allegations made against us by the CCC over the past few years as false and unjustified.
+We have always rejected the allegations made against us by the CCC over the past few years as false and unjustified.
 For this reason, we took legal action against these false claims in the summer of 2024.
 The CCC subsequently signed a cease-and-desist declaration with a penalty clause.

-Regardless of these facts, the CCC continues to insist on its demands and holds the Otto Group responsible for payment claims from 2020, even though the business relationship ended in 2017.
-However, this view is completely unfounded.
+Despite these facts, the CCC continued to insist on its demands and held the Otto Group responsible for payment claims from 2020, even though the business relationship had already ended in 2017.
+However, this view was completely unfounded.
 We cannot assume the legal obligations of former business partners.

-Such an obligation does not arise for the Otto Group from the Supply Chain Due Diligence Act (Lieferkettensorgfaltspflichtengesetz) either, which only came into force in 2023 and does not apply retroactively to earlier services.
+Such an obligation did not arise for the Otto Group from the Supply Chain Due Diligence Act (Lieferkettensorgfaltspflichtengesetz, LkSG) either, which only came into force in 2023.